 Ice dams are the ridges of ice that can form on the edge of your roof during the winter.
 These can form as a result of snow and debris gathering on your roof during snowfall or after a storm.
 The piles form and then freeze over, creating an ice dam.

-Cleaning your roof and clearing away debris and snow prevent the formation of the ice dams in the first place.
-But please do not attempt to get on your roof yourself, especially in icy or wet conditions.
+Cleaning your roof and clearing away debris and snow prevents the formation of the ice dams in the first place.
+Please do not attempt to get on your roof yourself, especially in icy or wet conditions.
 Hire a professional who can prevent further damage to your roof, gutters, or self that would often stem from inexperience.

 2. Prevent Roof Moss, Algae, and Lichens

-Another way that the importance of cleaning your roof presents itself is in the appearance and growth or roof moss, algae, and lichens.
+Another way that the importance of cleaning your roof presents itself is in the appearance and growth of roof moss, algae, and lichens.
 Your roof protects your family and your home from the elements and from nature in general.
-But this means your roof is exposed to the elements, fallen branches and limbs, acorns, and other debris that fall onto it at some point.
+This means your roof is exposed to the elements, fallen branches and limbs, acorns, and other debris that may fall onto it at some point.
 Standing water, consistent dampness, and fallen leaves can all encourage the growth of lichen and moss on your shingles.

 Unfortunately, lichen, moss, and algae can be very difficult to detect because rain and snow often make your roof appear clean when it’s not.
 The side of your roof that’s least exposed to the sun is particularly susceptible.